-Ratings are completed and comments provided by faculty using a Qualtrics survey (https://uarizona.co1.qualtrics.com/jfe/form/SV_1Y5KVqGaHwwJImE), and a copy of the ratings and comments are emailed to the student, and also to the Graduate Coordinator.
+Ratings are completed and comments provided by faculty using the Departmental Competency Assessment Tool and a copy of the ratings and comments are emailed to the student, and also to the Graduate Coordinator.
 Students should follow-up with faculty if they do not receive the email evaluation promptly after each assessment occasion.